 Yet another group of surnames is derived from old pagan Slavic names that came about before the introduction of Christianity in the 10th century: Zhdan (waited for) – hence, Zhdanov; Liubim (beloved) – hence Liubimov.
 Interestingly, some of those names are “negative” – “Nekrasov” (not pretty), Durov (stupid), Chertanov (devil).
 It can be explained by the fact that in the old times people were given names describing negative characteristics in order not to tempt fate, to keep away evil spirits.
 Negative names were supposed to fulfil their meaning in the opposite way – A Dur (Ð”ÑƒÑ€ – studid) will grow up smart, and a Nekras (ÐÐµÐºÑ€Ð°Ñ – not pretty) – will be handsome.

 Surnames in the ex-Soviet countries

-Most surnames in the ex-Soviet republics, the Caucasus and Central Asia (they all used to be part of the Russian empire) have Russian endings because Russian civil servants in the 19th and the 20th century created and wrote down people’s surnames, forming them according to the Russian system with their grandfather’s or father’s first name.
+Most surnames in the ex-Soviet republics, the Caucasus and Central Asia (they all used to be part of the Russian empire and later the Soviet Union) have Russian endings because Russian civil servants in the 19th and the 20th century created and wrote down people’s surnames, forming them according to the Russian system.

 10 most common surnames in Russia